Pelvic Floor Stimulation as a Treatment of Urinary and Fecal Incontinence

 Women with urinary incontinence

-As stated above, the 2000 TEC Assessment did not identify any RCTs evaluating electromagnetic pelvic floor stimulation for treating adults with incontinence.
-(2) One RCT was identified in literature updates.
-In 2004, Yokoyama and colleagues reported findings from a 3-arm randomized trial from Japan conducted in men with post-prostatectomy urinary incontinence.
-(14) A total of 36 men (12 in each group) were randomized to receive extracorporeal magnetic PFS (Neocontrol chair), functional electrical stimulation, or pelvic floor exercises The primary outcome was pad weight testing for up to 6 months after the 1-month treatment period.
-At 1 month after catheter removal, pad weight was significantly lower in the electrical stimulation group than the control group; at 2 months, pad weight was significantly lower in the magnetic stimulation group compared to the control group; and, beginning at 3 months, there were no significant differences in pad weight.
+One RCT was identified on magnetic stimulation for treating postprostatectomy urinary incontinence.
+The study was published in 2004 by Yokoyama et al and reported findings from a 3-arm randomized trial from Japan.(21) A total of 36 men (12 in each group) were randomized to receive extracorporeal magnetic stimulation (Neocontrol chair), functional electrical stimulation, or pelvic floor exercises The primary outcome was pad weight testing for up to 6 months after the 1-month treatment period.
+At 1 month after catheter removal, pad weight was significantly lower in the electrical stimulation group than the control group; at 2 months, pad weight was significantly lower in the magnetic stimulation group compared with the control group; and, beginning at 3 months, there were no significant differences in pad weight.
 There were no significant differences between groups in quality-of-life measures at any follow-up point.

-Findings from multiple randomized, controlled trials have not found that electrical pelvic floor stimulation used to treat urinary incontinence in women consistently improved net health outcome compared to placebo or other conservative treatments.
-Moreover, there is insufficient evidence on the efficacy of electrical pelvic floor stimulation in the treatment of post-prostatectomy incontinence in men, and on the efficacy of magnetic pelvic floor stimulation for treating urinary incontinence in men or women.
-Thus, pelvic floor stimulation as a treatment of urinary incontinence is considered investigational.
+Findings from multiple RCTs have not found that electrical pelvic floor stimulation used to treat urinary incontinence in women consistently improved the net health outcome compared with placebo or other conservative treatments.
+Meta-analyses of these RCTs have had mixed findings.
+There is insufficient evidence on the efficacy of electrical pelvic floor stimulation in the treatment of postprostatectomy incontinence in men, and on the efficacy of magnetic pelvic floor stimulation for treating urinary incontinence in men or women.
+Thus, electrical or magnetic pelvic floor stimulation as a treatment of urinary incontinence is considered investigational.

 Practice Guidelines and Position Statements